 Don’t worry.
 The Broke Backpacker team LOVE this country, so with this guide for safe travel in Colombia, you’ll have an amazing time AND stay safe whilst doing it!

 We’ll look at whether it’s safe to use public transportation (spoilers: YES), safety in remote areas, getting around Colombia safely, and everything else in between.
-We’ll even talk travel tips for female solo travelers.
+We’ll even talk travel tips for female solo travellers and where not to go in Colombia.

 Whether you’re thinking about backpacking through Colombia alone or long-term, or if you’re just worried about an upcoming two-week trip, it’s ok.
 I’ve got you!
 Here’s the full story: staying safe in Colombia goes like this.